manika7105/CODSOFT/README.md

 ### 📌 Task Overview:

-A Password Generator is a powerful tool that helps users create strong and random passwords for better security.
-The goal of this project was to build a Python-based application that allows users to specify the password length and complexity while ensuring randomness and strength.
+A Password Generator 🔒 that creates strong, random passwords based on user-defined length and complexity.

 ### 🛠️ Features:

-✅ User Input – Allows users to specify the desired password length.
+✅ Customizable password length.
-✅ Random Password Generation – Uses a mix of uppercase, lowercase, numbers, and special characters.
+✅ Secure passwords with a mix of letters, numbers, and symbols.
-✅ Custom Complexity – Ensures strong and unpredictable passwords.
-✅ Instant Display – Generates and displays the password immediately.
+✅ Instant password generation and display.

-This task helped me improve my understanding of randomization, string manipulation, and user input handling in Python.

 ### 🔧 Technologies Used:

-* **Python:** For core program logic and execution.
+* **Python:** Core programming language.
-* **Randomization:** Uses the ```random``` module to generate secure passwords.
+* **Randomization:** Uses the ```random``` module for secure password creation.
-* **String Manipulation:** Utilizes Python string methods to mix characters.
+* **String Manipulation:** Mixes uppercase, lowercase, numbers, and symbols.
-* **User Input Handling:** Allows users to specify password length and complexity.
+* **User Input Handling:** Takes user-defined password length.

 ### 🚀 How to Run: